Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 \begin{finding} The triggers are best injected in the most active area with the least common polarity. \end{finding}

-We also experiment with the clean accuracy degradation with the smart trigger.
-As shown in~\autoref{fig:smart_False_False_degradation},~\autoref{fig:smart_True_False_degradation},~\autoref{fig:smart_False_True_degradation}, and~\autoref{fig:smart_True_True_degradation}, we observe a maximum of 4\% degradation when the trigger size is 0.01 and the poisoning rate 0.1 for the most active area.
-Results also show that when the trigger size is more prominent, the clean accuracy drop is negligible in all the cases, even improving it slightly.
-Injecting the trigger in the least active area shows similar performance; however, the maximum degradation is less.
+We also experimented with the clean accuracy degradation with the smart trigger.
+As shown in~\autoref{fig:smart_False_False_degradation},~\autoref{fig:smart_True_False_degradation},~\autoref{fig:smart_False_True_degradation}, and~\autoref{fig:smart_True_True_degradation}, we observe a maximum of 4\% degradation when the trigger size is 0.01 and the poisoning rate is 0.1 for the most active area.
+Results also show that when the trigger size is larger, the clean accuracy drop is negligible in all the cases, even improving it slightly.
+Injecting the trigger in the least active area shows similar performance; however, the accuracy degradation on the main task is smaller.
 This could be caused by the trigger not overlapping the active area, allowing the model to capture both tasks.
 This addresses Challenge~\ref{itm:trigger}.